pactus-project/pactus-website/content/blog/2024-12-25-pactus-sustainable.md

 ## Energy Efficiency at the Core of Pactus

-One of Pactus standout features is its ability to operate with minimal energy requirements.
+One of Pactus's standout features is its ability to operate with minimal energy requirements.
 Unlike most blockchain networks that demand significant computational power or high-spec dedicated servers, Pactus validators can run on devices as energy-efficient as a [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/), which consumes just 2 watts of power.